winitzki/scall/tutorial/programming_dhall.md

 The standard prelude is not treated specially by Dhall.
 It is just an ordinary import from a Web URL.
-A user's own libraries and modules may have a similar structure and may be imported as external resources in the same wy.
+A user's own libraries and modules may have a similar structure of nested records and may be imported as external resources in the same way.
 So, users can organize their Dhall configuration files and supporting functions via shared libraries and modules.

 #### Frozen imports and semantic hashing